tinkerator/iotracer/README.md

 ## TODOs

-- more sophisticated output labeling perhaps even grouping of labels where it makes sense to capture numerical values that are longer than a single bit.
+- Some more sophisticated output labeling perhaps by grouping of labels where it makes sense to capture numerical values that are longer than a single bit.

 ## License info